Development of professional competencies: levels, methods and models. Definition of competencies

 For example: informs colleagues about changes in work priorities; draws up detailed plans to achieve goals.

-- describe only one act of behavior - it is unacceptable that some indicators of human behavior are good and others are bad.
+- describe just one act of behavior - it is unacceptable that some indicators of human behavior are good and others are bad.

-- do not allow duplication of competencies and levels - it is unacceptable for a behavior indicator included in one competency or one competency level to be included in
+- do not allow duplication of competencies and levels - it is unacceptable for a behavior indicator included in one competency or one level of competence to be included in

-- build from verbal expressions: indicators of behavior describe the actions of a person.
+- build from verbal expressions: behavioral indicators describe a person’s actions.

 For example: informs colleagues about changes in work priorities; draws up detailed plans to achieve goals.

-- include a sufficient amount of contextual information so that the actions carry a clear meaning, that is, they explain to the person why the actions they perform are needed.
+- include a sufficient amount of contextual information so that the actions carry a clear meaning, that is, they explain to the person why the actions he performs are necessary.

 For example: informs colleagues about changes in work priorities; draws up detailed plans to achieve goals.